samsydco/HBN/README.md

 The hippocampal results were made from fMRIprep 1.5.6, and run via a singularity image

 ## Settings files:
+1) settings.py:
-1) settings.py: sets various path
+- sets various path
+- yesnofun: used in 2_RA_rating.py and 2_rating_comp.py

 2) ISC_settings.py: Creates functions used later in ISC code.
 - make_phenol: creates demographic breakdown for all subjects (Age, Sex, phenotypic PC variables - not really used)